Rolex Precision Chronometer 18K, 1950

 The watch also comes complete with a presentation box as shown in the photographs.

-A highly collectible vintage gold watch from horology’s most famous name which will provide an excellent financial investment as well as something to treasure and enjoy!
+A highly collectable vintage gold watch from horology’s most famous name which will provide an excellent financial investment as well as something to treasure and enjoy!

 This is a truly top class example of a c1950 oversize vintage Rolex Precision, with the Metropolitan case and bezel in amazing condition.
 The watch is ready to wear and totally practical for everyday use.
 If treated with care it will make an excellent investment or family heirloom piece.